-A delicious slice of fresh homemade bread doesn't have to be full of gluten and carbs.
-This paleo and gluten free Coconut Flour Bread proves it.
+A slice of fresh homemade bread doesn't have to be full of carbs and gluten to taste good.
+With this simple paleo and gluten free Coconut Flour Bread recipe you can enjoy a delicious low carb and keto sandwich anytime you feel like it.

 How to make Bread with Coconut Flour

 I started out with trying a few coconut flour bread recipes I found online.
 Some ended up dry, gritty, or eggy, while others tasted great but the process was overly involved or the batter ended up overflowing and baking onto my oven floor.

 So - after many months of trial and error - I came up with this simple coconut flour bread recipe that is: